Kerikeri fisherman rescues four kids out fishing alone in boat

 John Llewellyn has been a boatie all his life but what he saw while out fishing recently was "absolute stupidity".

-The Kerikeri man and his friend Ante Lupis had been out fishing on Sunday and were heading towards the Kerikeri Cruising Club when they heard a Coastguard call sometime after 4pm about a boat in the Te Puna Inlet, north of Kerikeri, that needed help.
+The Kerikeri man and his friend Ante Lupis had been out fishing on Sunday and were heading towards the Kerikeri Cruising Club when they heard a Coastguard call sometime after 4pm about a boat needed help in the Te Puna Inlet, north of Kerikeri.

 They had a vague position, so they went searching for it.
 But Llewellyn said when he found the boat about an hour later he was angry.